jolexa/blog.jolexa.net/content/post/gentoo-tips-to-upgrade-your-really-old-installation.md

 Which I made available [here][3].

 So, please people.
-Update on a regular basis so you don&#8217;t have to go through this stuff.
+Update on a regular basis so you don't have to go through this stuff.

  [1]: http://bugs.gentoo.org/263521
  [2]: http://forums.gentoo.org/viewtopic-t-748073-start-0-postdays-0-postorder-asc-highlight-.html?sid=221191716d0fd211eec30535cd64cad3